Alabama Barndominiums: Builders, Codes, Costs & Financing

 RBC has been building post-frame buildings and installing metal roofing in North Alabama for more than 30 years.
 They specialize in barndominiums, but also offer commercial, agricultural and other types of metal buildings.

-How much does it generally cost to build a barndominium in Alabama?
+How much does it cost to build a barndominium in Alabama?

 Building a barndominium in Alabama can be a cost-effective housing option.
 The price varies based on several factors, but it’s generally more affordable than traditional homes.